atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ijl i 144 ...
 1 “not bear to be left in this dull stupid!! “
 . i - A
-; I “How you talk, child !” said Mrs.
+; I “How you talk, child !" said Mrs.
 I Selby: “as if it were polfible to per“
 “your father to anything that is “polite and rational.
-He had never “the least notion of the one or the “other in his whole life. - Had it not “been for me you wpuld have been as “great Hottentots as he himself is.”
+He had never “the least notion of the one or the “other in his whole life. - Had it not “been for me you wpuld have been as “great Hottentots as he himself is."
-“We will all try to persuade him, “however, if you please, Madam, ” Said Molly.
+“We will all try to persuade him, “however, if you please, Madam, " Said Molly.
 I ’ “Let me first; hear of this affair from
-“Lady Lumley, ” replied Mrs. Selby,
+“Lady Lumley, " replied Mrs. Selby,
-- “and then I shall have better authority I “for my proceedings.”
+- “and then I shall have better authority I “for my proceedings."
 I Agreeably
 t
 T